Retirement of Dr Atkinson

 The allotted appointment time includes the doctor having to write clear notes, order tests online examine, diagnose, prescribe/advise etc. Many thanks.

 In common with many other practices, we have taken the decision to stop syringing the ears of patients other than those who require the fitting of hearing aids.
 Recent research has shown that syringing ears causes more harm than good and that effective self-care is the best route to removing wax.
 A self-care leaflet is available from reception or by clicking on the link below.

 Earwax Self Care

-Except for insulin, inhalers, anticonvulsive medication and anticoagulants the GPs at this practice have stated that no harm will come to you if you miss a prescription for 24-hours.
+Except for insulin, inhalers, anticonvulsive medication, Parkinson's medication and anticoagulants the GPs at this practice have stated that no harm will come to you if you miss a prescription for 24-hours.
 We therefore ask that you allow us time to process an urgent prescription request and not to rush us as this contributes to errors and risk.
 Apart from those types of medications above, any orders for medication not requested within the usual 48 working hours timescale will not be issued on the day and we will ask you to return to a nominated pharmacy the following day to collect your prescription.

 Hospitals are now obliged to provide patients with enough tablets to last them for at least two weeks or for the duration of their treatment and we GP practices have to send patients back to the hospital for prescriptions unfortunately.
 Please don't be offended if this happens to you.